 The University of Montpellier is launching the third edition of its environmental health program

 On September 28, 2023, the Faculty of Medicine at the University of Montpellier will launch its Primary Care, Environment, and Health (SPES) program for the third consecutive year.
 This environmental health training program is led by the university’s Department of General Medicine (DUMG), in partnership with the Avicenne University Multidisciplinary Health Center (MSPU) in Cabestany (66).
-The program, primarily intended for healthcare professionals, will also feature a public lecture on the impact of sports on health.
+The program, primarily intended for healthcare professionals, will also feature a public conference on the impact of sports on health.

 A training program selected under the 3rd Regional Health and Environment Plan, led by the Occitanie Regional Health Agency